TarekRaafat/autoComplete.js/README.md

 ## Release History
 * v1.1.0
+	* Reduced the library size 96%
+	* Introducing 3 different verions of the library (cjs, esm, umd)
+	* Replaced webpack with Rollup for better bundling
 	* Fixed some bugs caused problems with node apps
-	* Reduced the library size 90%
-	* Replaced webpack with Rollup for better bundling
 * v1.0.3
 	* Refactored & Optimized to reduce size and enhance performance